allanhaggett/learninghub/README.md

 Nothing left to take away.

+- No framework.
+- Just SQLite and PHP/PDO prepared statements as close to the output as possible.
+- Only reads/syncs with other sources.
+No private admin functions.
-No framework.
-Just SQLite and PDO via PHP.
-Only required functions implemented.
+- Only required functions implemented.

-Prepared statements and a simple RBAC.

-Bootstrap and Vanilla Javascript.
+- Bootstrap and Vanilla Javascript.